Bayesian Neural Networks for Macroeconomic Analysis: Full conditional posterior distributions

 Since we view Eq. (\ref{eq:hmc}) as a Hamiltonian system, the negative log conditional posterior can be interpreted as a potential energy while the term associated with the moment variable can be interpreted as kinetic energy \citep[see, e.g.,][]{childers2022differentiable}.
 We simulate the Hamiltonian dynamics of this system via the leapfrog integrator with the following proposals:

-where $\bm \kappa_q^{(a)}$ and $\bm r_{q}^{(a)}$ denote the previously accepted values, while $\nabla_{\bm \kappa_{q}} \mathcal{L}(\bm \kappa_{q})$ is the gradient of the log conditional posterior.
-The leapfrog method uses a discrete step size $\epsilon$ to generate a full-step proposal for $\bm \kappa_q$ (denoted by $\bm \kappa_q^{\ast}$) and half-step updates for the momentum $\bm r_q$ (denoted by $ \bm r_{q}^{\ast \ast}$ for the first half-step update and $\bm r_{q}^{\ast}$ for the final proposal).
+where $\bm w_{\ell,\bullet j}^{(a)}$ and $\bm r_{\ell,j}^{(a)}$ denote the previously accepted values, while $\nabla_{\bm w_{\ell,\bullet j}} \mathcal{L}(\bm w_{\ell,\bullet j})$ is the gradient of the log conditional posterior.
+The leapfrog method uses a discrete step size $\epsilon$ to generate a full-step proposal for $\bm w_{\ell,\bullet j}$ (denoted by $\bm w_{\ell,\bullet j}^{\ast}$) and half-step updates for the momentum $\bm r_{\ell,j}$ (denoted by $ \bm r_{\ell,j}^{\ast \ast}$ for the first half-step update and $\bm r_{\ell,j}^{\ast}$ for the final proposal).
 We repeat the leapfrog method in $n = 1, \dots, N$ steps.

-The HMC thus uses information of the gradient of the log conditional posterior distribution to propose a new $\bm \kappa_q$ which greatly improves mixing of the Markov chain.
+The HMC thus uses information of the gradient of the log conditional posterior distribution to propose a new $\bm w_{\ell,\bullet j}$ which greatly improves mixing of the Markov chain.
 Note that the gradient of the log conditional posterior density can be obtained in a straightforward manner, as we consider only a set of activation functions with well-defined gradients for each neuron.
 The parameters to tune the HMC algorithm are the step size $\epsilon$ and the number of leapfrog steps $N$.
 We follow state-of-the-art methods and run the No U-Turn Sampler (NUTS) as proposed by \cite{hoffman2014nuts}, which automatically adapts these tuning parameters during sampling.

-Finally, we evaluate the proposed and previously accepted values by means of a Metropolis accept/reject step and determine the acceptance probability $\eta_q$ for proposed $\bm \kappa_q^{\ast}$:
+Finally, we evaluate the proposed and previously accepted values by means of a Metropolis accept/reject step and determine the acceptance probability $\eta_{\ell,j}$ for proposed $\bm w_{\ell,\bullet j}^{\ast}$:

-Note that this step remains conceptually similar for the deep BNN outlined in Sub-section \ref{sec: deepNN}.
-In this case, we only need to iterate through all layers and also take into account the fact that the composite function of $L$ layers has different implications on the gradients of the layer-specific neurons.

-\item To achieve shrinkage in the neurons we apply a column-wise horseshoe prior on the elements of $\bm \kappa_q$.
-We follow \cite{makalic2015simple} and define auxiliary random quantities, which are used to obtain the global and local shrinkage parameters, $\lambda^2_{\bm \kappa_q}$ and $\varphi^2_{\kappa_{jq}}$.
+\item To achieve shrinkage in the neurons we apply a row-wise horseshoe prior on the elements of $\bm w_{\ell,i\bullet}$ (which denotes the $i^{th}$ row of $\bm W_{\ell}$ for $\ell=1,\dots,L$).
+We follow \cite{makalic2015simple} and define auxiliary random quantities, which are used to obtain the global and local shrinkage parameters, $\lambda^2_{\ell,i}$ and $\varphi^2_{\ell,ij}$.
 The (hyper)parameters follow an inverse Gamma distribution:

-\item For choosing the activation function $h_q$, we draw the indicator $\delta_q$ from a multinomial distribution of the following form:
+\item For choosing the activation function $h_{\ell,q}$ we draw the indicator $\delta_{\ell,q}$ from a multinomial distribution of the following form: